STUDY JAPANESE ONLINE WITH NATIVES HERE

 There is no standard used to differentiate the function of these compound verbs, you need to understand the meaning and function of each verb.
 Some examples of compound verbs are:

-• Hashiri-tsuzukeru [走り続ける] which means keep running;
+• Hashiri-tsuzukeru [走り続ける] means continue running;

-• Yomi-hajimeru [読み始める] which means to start reading;
+• Yomi-hajimeru [読み始める] means to start reading;

 A tip to find out the meaning of the compound verb is to paste it into Google Images.
 Sometimes the dictionary has so many meanings that we are totally confused, google images can help in this regard.